World of Warcraft: Cataclysm: Environmental redesign

 One of the primary features of Cataclysm is the redesign of the continents of Eastern Kingdoms and Kalimdor introduced with the launch of World of Warcraft in 2004.
 While the initial game design did not allow for the use of flying mounts in 'old-world' zones, those zones have been completely redesigned with flight in mind for Cataclysm.
 Flight is still unavailable for Burning Crusade starting zones for the blood elves and the draenei.

 Major changes were brought to these zones.
 Each faction has a smoother leveling process, as many of the old quests are scrapped and replaced with new ones that incorporate updated gameplay and mechanics that have been changed or redesigned since the game's initial release.
 Each zone has its own storyline which can be explored through a series of quests.
 Each of the zones that are faction specific, however, cater only to those of the faction that controls that zone.
-Neutral, or 'Contested' zones, feature a PvP (Player-versus-Player) based quest line, making the player compete against the opposing faction (Horde against Alliance, and vice versa) to achieve the desired goal of their faction.
+Neutral or 'Contested' zones in the old world feature a quest line based on the faction conflict, making the player compete against the Alliance or Horde to achieve the desired goal of their faction.
 This feature makes heavy usage of phasing, which was first seen in the Wrath of the Lich King expansion.

-Announcement and development
+Announcement, testing, and release

 In February 2010, in an Activision Blizzard investor call, Blizzard assumed CEO Mike Morhaime revealed that Cataclysm was to be released in that same calendar year.

-On May 3, 2010, it was officially confirmed that the Family & Friends Alpha phase of the testing process for Cataclysm had begun, fueling further speculation that the open alpha would commence within the coming months.
+On May 3, 2010, it was confirmed that the Family & Friends Alpha phase of the testing process for Cataclysm had begun, fueling further speculation that the open alpha would commence within the coming months.
 Despite the non-disclosure agreement (NDA), much of the beginnings of the game were leaked onto various sources after the client was distributed across the internet within a few days of the alpha testing phase commencing.
 On May 11, 2010, it emerged that Blizzard had requested that at least one of these sites remove any alpha content until the NDA was lifted.

 On June 30, 2010, Cataclysm entered closed beta testing, sending invitations to gamers who had signed up through their Battle.net account.

 Reporting their first quarter financial earnings in a webcast, Activision CEO Bobby Kotick all but confirmed that latest World of Warcraft expansion, Cataclysm, would be out on store shelves by the end of the year.

 In August 2010, Blizzard announced the World of Warcraft: Cataclysm Collector's Edition.
 Cataclysm was already said to be on track for release in the latter part of 2010 prior to this report; in addition, Blizzard CEO Mike Morhaime went on record saying, "Although an exact release date has not yet been announced, we are on track to launch the expansion by the end of the year.
 As with all Blizzard games though, we won't release until it's ready."